vitalyrepin/bkp-scripts/README.md

 bkp-scripts
 ===========

-Backup scripts to make backup using hostgator.
+Scripts to make backup using hostgator.
 Just fun.

+Use with https and apache directory protection.
+Otherwise the fun can end badly.